 11. Cross-Site Scripting

 Cross-site scripting (XSS) is a common web security vulnerability that allows attackers to inject malicious scripts into web pages.
-It occurs when a web application uses unvalidated or unencoded user input within the output it generates.
+It occurs when a web application uses unvalidated or unencoded user input in its output.
 These scripts gain access to any cookies, session tokens, or other sensitive user information that the browser retains to perform unauthorized actions on behalf of the user.

 The most common types of XSS attacks are reflected XSS, where the malicious script comes from the current HTTP request, and stored XSS, where the script is stored permanently on the server or a database and displayed to users.
 The consequences of XSS attacks range from minor nuisances to data breaches, session hijacking, website defacement, and malware spread.